CristianBuca/MS2_MyCrypto/README.md

 ![Portfolio Table]()
 </details>

 The Portfolio Page displays all the user's assets in the form of a table.
 The user is able to add different currencies by inputting either the name, symbol or by selecting it from a searchable drop-down list; along with the quantity for each asset.
-The asset is added to the portfolio and displayed with the current market price along with a calculation of how much the user's holdings are valued at.
+Before the asset is added to the portfolio, user input is checked against the list of all coins received from the API.
+Once it is validated the asset is displayed with the current market price and with a calculation of how much the user's holdings are valued at.
 Valuations are made both individually per asset and as a total.
 Users are able to remove assets from their portfolio by interacting with the rubbish bin adjacent to it.

 This page makes heavy use of the [CoinGeko API](https://www.coingecko.com/en/api).
 When the user inputs a cryptocurrency name, symbol or just manually selects it from the searchable dropdown list, a check is made against the list fetched from the API and if a match is found then the asset ID is stored in LocalStorage as a key and the asset amount input is stored as the value.
 This allows the user to keep their portfolio data on their own computer.
 Due to the large number of cryptocurrencies (over 9000!!!) different endpoints need to be called for the input list and the market list which displays much more detailed information on each cryptocurrency.